Ari-Jackson/Ari-Jackson/README.md

 # Hey, I’m Ari! #
 - 🚻 Pronouns: He/Him
-- 👋🏽 I'm a full stack developer
+- 👷🏽‍♂️ I'm a full stack developer, I'm just under construction
-- ❤️‍🔥 Lets creating ways to impact how learning and growth!
+- ❤️‍🔥 Learning and growth is hard; I build prjects to make it feel less hard!
-- 🧠 Currently learning and growing with Vanilla Javascript
+- 💪🏽 Currently learning and growing my Vanilla Javascript skills
+- 🐘 Fun fact: I remember a lot of fun facts without meaning to (like how frogs in Asia will sometimes lay eggs in an elephant's rain-filled foot prints!)
 - 📫 Find me on [Linked In](https://www.linkedin.com/in/ari-j-jackson/)